What you need to do if you’ve been accused of sexual assault?

 • Stumbling over their words

 A criminal lawyer ensures that when the time comes to talk, you understand the interview process and procedure.
-We’ll help you understand your rights, guide you through the procedure and help you determine whether or not it is in your interests to answer questions or not.
+We’ll help you understand your rights, guide you through the procedure, and help you determine whether or not it is in your best interest to answer questions.

 As mentioned above, the legal definition of sexual assault is quite broad, covering a wide range of non-consensual contact.

-In doing so, they may inadvertently incriminate themselves in their attempts to justify or explain their actions away.
+In doing so, they may inadvertently incriminate themselves in their attempts to justify or explain their actions.

 The first thing our sexual assault specialists will do is explain the severity of the charges, as well as potential penalties.